-The Company proposes to use all appropriate IVM methods available including: mechanical, chemical, and biological control methods.
+The Company will use all appropriate methods available including: mechanical, chemical, and biological control methods to maintain its Integrated Vegetation Management plan.
 Mechanical and chemical control methods facilitate development of a low-growing plant community that in time will become the biological control over the plant community.
 For more information on biological control, see Section 5, page 11.

-The primary mechanical methods will be hand cutting with chainsaws, pruning and mowing.
+The primary mechanical methods will be hand cutting with chainsaws, pruning, and mowing.
 Chemical methods involve the use of herbicides applied in several ways including: cut-stump treatment, basal treatment and low-volume foliar treatment.
 All methods except mowing are applied selectively.